NESTCollaboration/nest/README.md

 * **NuisParam**: an array currently located in line 43 of testNEST.cpp.
 	These change the mean light and charge yields of nuclear recoils (separately) as E-independent multiplicative factors.

-	WARNING: Whenever you modify this header, **make sure to do a clean recompile**!

 <a name="tools"></a>
 ## Useful Tools